Some aspects of semi-harmonious quasi-projection pairs: A norm equation associated with the Friedrichs angle

 Now, we are in the position to provide the main result of this section. \begin{theorem} Let $(P,Q)$ be a quasi-projection pair on $H$ such that $H_1$ and $H_4$ defined by \eqref{eqn:defn of H1 and H4} are orthogonally complemented in $H$.
 Then \eqref{equ:Friedrichs angle equation} is satisfied. \end{theorem} \begin{proof} We begin with the following simple observation:

 Indeed, utilizing $b\le a$ yields

 Let $X$ be a Hilbert space and $\pi:\mathcal{L}(H)\to\mathbb{B}(X)$ be a faithful unital $C^*$-morphism.
 Denote $P_{H_1}$ and $P_{H_4}$ by $P_1$ and $P_4$, respectively.
 For simplicity, we use the same notation $I$ for the identity operators $I_H$ and $I_X$.
-Since $\big(\pi(P),\pi(Q)\big)$ is a quasi-projection pair on a Hilbert space, it is harmonious and hence is semi-harmonious.
+Since $\big(\pi(P),\pi(Q)\big)$ is a quasi-projection pair on a Hilbert space, it is semi-harmonious.
 Therefore, a direct use of Lemma~\ref{norm PQ-P1 equ norm (1-P)(1-Q)-P4} yields

 where $M$ and $N$ are defined by \eqref{equ:defn of M and alpha} and \eqref{pre defn for N}, respectively.
 So, a simple use of Lemma~\ref{lem:norms with two separations} for quasi-projection pairs $(P,Q)$ and $(I-P,I-Q)$ gives